Mausoleum of Genghis Khan: Present-day mausoleum

 In 1968, the Cultural Revolution's Red Guards destroyed almost everything of value at the shrine.
 For 10 years, the buildings themselves were turned into a salt depot as part of preparations for a potential war with the Soviet Union.

 Following Deng Xiaoping's Opening Up Policy, the site was restored by 1982 and sanctioned for "patriotic education" as a AAAA-rated tourist attraction.
 Replicas of the former relics were made, and a great marble statue of Genghis was completed in 1989.
 Priests at the museum now claim that all of the Red Guards who desecrated the tomb have died in abnormal ways, suffering a kind of curse.

 Mongolians continued to complain about the poor state of the mausoleum.
 A 2001 proposal for its refurbishment was finally approved in 2004.
 Unrelated houses, stores, and hotels were removed from the area of the mausoleum to a separate area 3 km away and replaced with new structures in the same style as the mausoleum.
 The 150-million-rmb (about $20 million) improvement plan was carried out from 2005 to 2006, improving the site's infrastructure, expanding its courtyard, and decorating and repairing its existing buildings and walls.
 The China National Tourism Administration named the site a AAAAA-rated tourist attraction in 2011.

-On 10 July 2015, 20 tourists aged 33 to 74—10 South Africans, 9 Britons, and an Indian—were detained at Ordos Ejin Horo Airport, arrested on terrorism-related charges the next day, and ultimately deported from China after they watched a BBC documentary about Genghis Khan in their hotel rooms prior to visiting the mausoleum.
-Authorities had considered it "watching and spreading violent terrorist videos".

 In 2017, the Genghis Khan Mausoleum averaged about 8000 visitors a day during its peak season and about 200 visitors a day at other times.